-Course descriptions are available in the College of Liberal Arts and Professional Studies Academic Catalog [pdf]
+Course descriptions are available in the College of Liberal Arts and Sciences Academic Catalog [pdf]

 For real-time information regarding course offerings and schedules, visit LOIS and click on "Current Course Selections."
 Select the desired semester and use the drop-down menus to search different subject areas.

 For up-to-date information regarding academic, residential, and other deadlines, see the Academic Calendar online.

 For a comprehensive description of academic policies, download the Academic Catalog [pdf].

 All Students are required to complete a foundation of liberal arts courses during their undergraduate studies.
 This provides students with a broad exposure to various disciplines and helps them develop general skills such as critical thinking, analytical reasoning, and writing.
 These Liberal Arts requirements vary slightly for Elementary Education and Special Education majors in order to comply with Massachusetts requirements for educational licensure.

 In order to graduate, all students must complete at least 120 credits of course work.
 This includes the Liberal Arts requirements (42 credits) and all major requirements (varies by major), as well as some elective credits.
 Elective credits may also be used to complete optional minors or specializations in the majors.
 Students should consult the Academic Catalog [pdf] and their academic advisors for further explanation of these requirements.

 Students may declare a major once they have completed at least 30 credits of coursework.
 All students must declare a major upon completion of 60 credits of coursework.
 Education majors must choose a liberal arts major in addition to their Education major (for example, Elementary Education and History).
 Students choosing to major in Education, Art Therapy, or Counseling must declare their majors by October 15th of their sophomore year.